Tobi-De/fuzzy-couscous/README.md

 ### Additional commands

-Some additional commands I added to automate some boring configuration stuff.
+Some additional commands I added to automate some boring stuff.
 These commands should be run at the root of your projects, most will work even in projects that have not been generated with this template.

 Usage